Iteo/theme_tailor/packages/theme_tailor/README.md

   // Keep in mind that Bubble type used here may be another Tailor component, and its generated themes can be selectively
   // assigned to proper fields.
 (By default tailor will generate two themes: "light" and "dark")

-  /// Lets say that my message bubble in
+  /// Let's say that my message bubble in
   /// light mode is darkBlue
   /// dark mode is lightBlue
   @themeExtension